nicoloval/NEMtropy/README.md

 it is enough to compute the expected value of the selected network feature on the ensemble of matrices and to compare it with its original value.

+To learn more, please read the two ipython notebooks in the examples directory: one is a study case on a [directed graph](https://github.com/nicoloval/NEMtropy/blob/master/examples/Directed%20Graphs.ipynb), while the other is on an [undirected graph](https://github.com/nicoloval/NEMtropy/blob/master/examples/Undirected%20Graphs.ipynb).

 Development
 -----------
 Please work on a feature branch and create a pull request to the development